p2105p/MeshToTiff/README.md

 ## description

-This Rhinoceros V6/V7 plugin creates a grayscale 16 bit tiff file with the heightmap representation of the selected mesh using a single surface as reference for depth calculation.
+This Rhinoceros V6/V7 plugin creates a high-precision grayscale 16 bit tiff file with the heightmap representation of the selected mesh using a single surface as reference for depth calculation.
 The projection is perpendicular to the surface.
 It use the libtiff library by BitMiracle: https://github.com/BitMiracle/libtiff.net

 ## usage